 Independent advisor: James Withers

 James Withers has spent the last 20 years working in some of Scotland's leading business organisations.
-This includes four years as Chief Executive of NFU Scotland and he recently stepped down as Chief Executive of Scotland Food and Drink after 11 years in post.
+This includes four years as Chief Executive of NFU Scotland and he stepped down as Chief Executive of Scotland Food and Drink after 11 years in post.
 James is also a Board Director of the Scottish Tourism Alliance and a member of the Scottish Government's Trade Board.
 He now works as an independent consultant, supporting a range of businesses and organisations with their growth plans.

 There is a problem